 On Piazza della Signoria, the Palazzo Vecchio, former seat of civic power, stands alongside the prestigious Uffizi Gallery, one of the most famous museums in the world, attracting nearly 4 million visitors annually with masterpieces by Raphael, Michelangelo, Botticelli, and Leonardo da Vinci.

-The city also houses magnificent churches, such as the Basilica of Santa Croce, rich in funerary monuments, or Santa Maria Novella, with remarkable frescoes.
+The city also houses magnificent churches, such as the Santa Croce Basilica, rich in funerary monuments, or Santa Maria Novella, with remarkable frescoes.

 Other must-see museums include the Palatine Gallery at the Palazzo Pitti, the Bargello Museum, and the Archaeological Museum.
 The Vasari Corridor, connecting Palazzo Vecchio to Palazzo Pitti, a testament to the Medici’s grandeur, completes this ensemble, along with the Medici Chapels and the Boboli Gardens.